strehljd/f1tenth_gym_ros/README.md

 - Ubuntu (tested on 20.04) native with ROS 2
 - Ubuntu (tested on 20.04) with an NVIDIA gpu and nvidia-docker2 support
 - Windows 10, macOS, and Ubuntu without an NVIDIA gpu (using noVNC)
-- Windows 10/11 over WSL2 without an NVIDIA gpu (using noVNC)
+- Windows 10/11 over WSL2 without an NVIDIA gpu (using noVNC) - jump to Without Nvidia GPU section

 This installation guide will be split into instruction for installing the ROS 2 package natively, and for systems with or without an NVIDIA gpu in Docker containers.